webplatform/docs-wpd/Infrastructure/Components/Code_Viewer/index.md

 Among Web Platform Docs features is a live code viewer and pastebin.
 It allows us to keep in one place all code samples.

-The webapp we are using for this is [http://lea.verou.me Lea Verou]'s [http://dabblet.com/ Dabblet].
+The webapp we are using for this is [http://lea.verou.me Lea Verou]'s [http://dabblet.com/ Dabblet] available at [http://code.webplatform.org/ '''code.webplatform.org'''] and keeps the code in a [https://gist.github.com/WebPlatformDocs dedicated GitHub Gists repository].

 ==Features==
 * Provides a live preview of input HTML, CSS, SVG, JavaScript, etc. ''(mostly done)''